-a) The specific location for the primary and backup instrument channel display.

-b) If a display will be located somewhere other than the control room or alternate shutdown panel, please describe the evaluation used to validate that the display location can be accessed without unreasonable delay following a BDB event.
-Include the time available for personnel to access the display as credited in the evaluation, as we as the actual time (e.g., based on walk-throughs) that it will take for personnel to access the display.
-Additionally, please include a description of the radiological and environmental conditions on the paths personnel might take.
-Describe whether the display location remains habitable for radiological, heat and humidity, and other environmental conditions following a BDB event.
+- a) The specific location for each of the primary and backup instrument channel displays. - b) For any SFP level instrumentation displays located outside the main control room, describe the evaluation used to validate that the display location can be accessed without unreasonable delay following a BDB event.
+Include the time available for personnel to access the display as credited in the evaluation, as well as the actual time (e.g., based on walk-throughs) that it will take for personnel to access the display.
+Additionally, include a description of the radiological and environmental conditions on the paths personnel might take.
+Please describe whether the display location remains habitable for radiological, heat and humidity, and other environmental conditions following a BDB event.
 Describe whether personnel are continuously stationed at the display or monitor the display periodically.